BanklessDAO/content-gateway/README.md

 Fist you'll need to create a postgres for each app:

+> 📗 Note that this is already created for the production deployment, you'll only need this if you
+> want to push it for yourself.

 ```bash
 heroku addons:create heroku-postgresql:hobby-dev --remote cga --name=pg-cga --as=pg_cga
 heroku addons:create heroku-postgresql:hobby-dev --remote cgl --name=pg-cgl --as=pg_cgl